Psychologists Online across Australia for counselling, testing and groups - Melbourne, Sydney, Brisbane, Adelaide, Hobart, Perth and Canberra

 As well as having to cope with the emotional side of a separation, there are also practical issues to deal with.
 These can include organising new homes for the people involved, deciding on custody issues if there are young children in the family, and splitting up finances.
 These tasks in themselves can be emotionally trying.

 Despite its difficulty, divorce and separation are very common.
-Our team at Psychology Melbourne are highly experienced in mediating divorce and assisting people through the difficulties and practicalities of the separation.
+The team at Psychology Melbourne are highly experienced in mediating divorce and assisting people through the difficulties and practicalities of the separation.

 Common feelings and reactions